 For example, for many marketers, it’s been decided for you that you’re doing a campaign promoting something.
 A campaign is probably a great idea.
 However, it may be out of sequence with something else in your plan or even conflict with what another office or region is looking to do.

-So really, this season of research and planning is about getting your ideas on paper for your leadership or board to review; resulting in more detailed plans, actions, and budgets.
+So really, this season of research and planning is about getting your ideas on paper for your leadership or board to review, resulting in more detailed plans, actions, and budgets.

 What are the plans?

-Some of the most common plans include;
+Some of the most common plans include:

-- Strategic Plans/Updates – These generally comprise a three to five year plan.
+Strategic Plans/Updates – These generally comprise a three to five-year plan.

-- Operations, IT, and Financial Plans – This helps a business decide where we’ll invest over the next year.
+Operations, IT, and Financial Plans – This helps a business decide where we’ll invest over the next year.

 Why are we talking about Market Research and Planning and why is it important to talk about now?

-Change is constant and information is your compass.
-Pre-covid many firms relied on past years’ performance to determine the next year and we all know that that can’t happen now.
-So how will you make decisions on where your business is going?
+Change is constant, and information is your compass.
+Pre-COVID, many firms relied on past years’ performance to determine the next year, and we all know that can’t happen now.
+So, how will you make decisions on where your business is going?
 How will you decide where your business needs to invest and why?
-Because, historic gut methods don’t work anymore.
-Your firm needs to make decisions, win work, and innovate.
-Market Research and effective business plans are the way to accomplish those goals.

-- Decide what research types are going to be relevant – Keep in mind the point of the research type is to answer the questions that will support your purpose.
-Some research types that could be relevant include;
+Decide what research types are going to be relevant – Keep in mind the point of the research type is to answer the questions that will support your purpose.
+Some research types that could be relevant include:

 - Trends and Disruptors